Skip to product information

 Spread: 2-4'

-One of the more easterly distributed members of the silphium genus, whorled rosinweed is tolerant of light shade in addition to full sun, and its native NE Ohio habitats include woodland openings as well as meadows.
-If planted at the edge of a tree canopy, however, the plant has a tendency to lean toward the sun.
+One of the more easterly distributed members of the silphium genus, whorled rosinweed is tolerant of light shade in addition to full sun, and it occupies woodland openings as well as meadows.
+If growing at the edge of a tree canopy, however, the plant has a tendency to lean toward the sun.
 Whorled rosinweed grows well in soil moisture ranging from moderately wet to moderately dry, forming small colonies through the production of short underground stems.
-Attaining a mature height of 5 – 8’, whorled rosinweed is a tall, long-lived perennial that reliably blooms from mid to late summer year after year.
+Attaining a mature height of 5 – 8’, this plant is a long-lived perennial that reliably blooms in midsummer year after year.

 View full details